 - Remove beef from freezer.
 Using a mandoline or a very sharp knife, slice beef into very thin (1/8 inch) strips.

-- Divide noodles among six serving bowls, and arrange strips of meat over them.
-Raise heat under stock, and bring to a boil.
+Divide noodles among six serving bowls, and arrange strips of meat over them.
+Bring stock to a boil if chilled.
 Pour boiling stock over meat and noodles, pushing beef into hot liquid so that it cooks.
-Arrange bean sprouts and other accompaniments over beef and noodles; serve immediately with Asian chile sauce, if desired.
+Arrange bean sprouts and other garnishes over beef and noodles; serve immediately.

 If you don't want to take the time to make broth from scratch, you can substitute 3 cups of beef stock, 1 1/2 cups water and 3 Tablespoons of fish sauce.
 Combine and bring to a boil.
 Pour over noodles and sliced beef.